oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 scopes, and associates those scopes with the access token issued to the client.
 The resource server is then responsible for enforcing scopes when presented with a limited-scope access token.

+OAuth does not define any scope values, instead scopes are defined by the authorization server or by extensions or profiles of OAuth.
+One such extension that defines scopes is {{OpenID}}, which defines a set of scopes that provide granular access to a user's profile information.
+It is recommended to avoid defining custom scopes that conflict with scopes from known extensions.

 To request a limited-scope access token, the client uses the `scope` request parameter at the authorization or token endpoints, depending on